 Realistic Expectations of a New Puppy

 This page was written to help families understand that they must have realistic expectations of a new puppy and resist looking through rose-colored-glasses.
 Over the years we have found that some people are looking at adoption a little too one-sided--only focusing on what the puppy will do for them, not realizing the puppy also has needs that must be met, too.
 Yes, puppies bring us so much joy, but they do require work, patience and consistency....... and sometimes it is a little stressful!
 While most families are ready for this huge responsibility, some families have not raised a puppy and find themselves overwhelmed with this little bundle of fur that has invaded their tranquil life!
 We feel it is better to be honest and straight forward about a puppy and it's behavior BEFORE you bring it home to discover it is too much for you.
 I have said it once and I will say it again---my first priority is to match the correct family to our puppies, so, for our puppy's sake, I would much rather do this once!
-Believe it or not, we have only had a small handfull of families in the past 25 years that decide a puppy is too much for them after a few days----but even those few times are too many.
+Believe it or not, we have only had a small handful of families in the past three+ decades that decide a puppy is too much for them after a few days----but even those few times are too many.
 I want to ensure every puppy has a forever home when we deliver it.
 This is why we hand deliver or have families pick up their puppy in person, so we can meet face to face and feel confident about the placement.
 One transition, one home, one family.
 That is my goal and WHY I work so hard to do all the pre-screening and maintaining this informational website.
 When I hand over that little baby to it's new owner it is very difficult for me to entrust that little life with someone we don't really know personally.......so we do expect families to have already done their soul searching and research before bringing home their Habibi.
 In most situations the transition goes quite well as we work very hard to find the best homes and families.

 First let's discuss energy...